firstdraft/emba-chapters/very-best-api.md

 You can see [a functional version of the application you should build here](https://very-best-api.herokuapp.com/users).

+## Handy references

+For writing your queries, the walkthrough video for MSM Queries should be useful.

+For adding an API around your database, the [Adding Routes](https://emba.firstdraft.com/chapters/4) and [Flexible Path Segments](https://emba.firstdraft.com/chapters/30) chapters should be useful.

 ## The domain model

 Here's an [Entity Relationship Diagram](https://www.lucidchart.com/pages/er-diagrams#discovery__top){:target="_blank"} of the database, for reference.
 Also remember to refer to the comments at the top of the model files: